nvonbulow/Tdarr_Plugins_DoVi/README.md

 When all of this is configured, Tdarr will move the final file and appropriate additional files into the blackhole folder, *arr will import it like it was freshly downloaded and place it in the library with the proper naming scheme.

+### Check HDR type

+The [Check HDR type](FlowPluginsTs/CommunityFlowPlugins/video/checkHDRType/1.0.0/index.ts) plugin is an extended version of the original [Check HDR Video](FlowPluginsTs/CommunityFlowPlugins/video/checkHdr/1.0.0/index.ts) plugin, supporting determining the HDR standard used by the file, not just if it is HDR or not.

+Supports: Dolby Vision, HDR10+, HDR10 and SDR.

 ## References

 * [dvmkv2mp4](https://github.com/gacopl/dvmkv2mp4) - Convert any Dolby Vision/HDR10+ MKV to MP4 that runs on many devices